Last updated: 26 February 2018, 13:47

 National Archives file reference "AIR51/243/4164 - Yugoslavia: Smederevo" confirms that in the summer of 1944 Smederevo had a functioning oil refinery, albeit one of modest size.
 This facility was the subject of photo-reconnaissance by No.682 Squadron done with the objective of determining the effectiveness of bombing sorties targetting the refinery.
 Less that 100 hours after the loss of MM838, such a sortie by No.682 Squadron took place, but the photographs that survive show only the refinery itself, not the river banks as far afield as Ram some 35km distant.

 Archive indexes suggest that the river port of Bazias was photographed in January 1945.
 This complete photo-set survives in the NCAP archive in Edinburgh, but present indications are that the crash site of MM838 is about 2km off the western edge of the area photographed.
-Access to the originals is rather expensive, so enquiries there are on hold pending us coming up with a more accurate location of possible wreckage.
+Access to the originals is rather expensive, so enquiries there are on hold pending us completing the envisaged site visit.

 Weather on the night